Fully Supported Katy Trail Cycling Vacation

 Tour Includes:

-• Shuttle with bike and baggage transport from St. Charles to Clinton
+• Shuttle with bike and baggage transport from St. Charles, MO to Clinton, MO

 • Free long-term parking